DKandStalder/GeographyMap/README.md

 # GeographyMap
-Our teacher made us do an interactive geography map
+Our teacher made us do an interactive geography map.
+At this map we must mark sectors of the world economy.